legendyen/SungJen_DS_Projects/Urban Traffic at City of Sao Paulo/README.md

 **Motivation**

-Implement matplotlib to compare and visualize the relationship between different factors and traffic slowness
+Implement matplotlib to compare and visualize the relationship between different factors and traffic slowness.

 **Data Source**